cu-telecom/DNUM-Wiki/docs/technical/encryption_authentication.md

 # Encryption and Authentication

-As we're building something new it makes sense to drag telephony into the 21st century and mandate encryption.
-As well as preventing eavesdropping, the built-in authentication of mutual TLS will massively improve security, removing some of the concern of leaving a SIP server open to the world.

-## SIP Signalling
+Where possible Mutual TLS should be used to encrypt and authenticate the SIP signalling between SIP servers.
+This both prevents eavesdropping and reduces the risk of leaving a SIP server open to the world, as only servers with a signed client certificate will be able to connect.
+For encrypting the media streams, SDES, DTLS or ZRTP could be utilised.

 As we will need to manage a Certificate Authority for the [Verification](verification.md)) part, it makes sense to also issue TLS certificates for Client / Server authentication.

-## Media

-For the media streams the default encryption will be SDES, but experiments with DTLS / ZRTP would also be permitted.
+On older more obscure systems this might not be possible, so whether encryption/authentication is mandatory will be decided by local policy.